babyo77/polaroid/README.md

 ## 🚀 Features

-- Image Cropping: Precisely crop your images to fit the Polaroid frame
 - Custom Filters: Apply vintage-style filters to enhance your photos
 - PWA Support: Install as a standalone app on your device